Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

 Here, $||\bm{a}||_2=\sqrt{\sum_i a_i^2}$ is the $L2$ norm and thus, this loss function is also referred to as \emph{$L2$ loss} {$L2$ loss|see{mean square error}}.
 An advantage of the L2 loss is that it is a smooth function of the variational parameters.
 Another natural loss function is the \emph{mean absolute error}, which is given by

 where $||\bm{a}||_1 = \sum_i |a_i|$ denotes the $L1$ norm.
 This loss function is thus also called the \emph{$L1$ loss} {$L1$ loss|see{mean absolute error}}.
 Note that the $L2$ norm, given the squares, puts more weight on outliers than the $L1$ loss.

-The two loss functions introduced so far are the most common loss functions for networks providing a continuous output.
-For discrete classification problems, a great choice is the \emph{cross-entropy} between true label, $\bm{y}_i$ and the network output, $\bm{F}(\bm{x}_i)$ defined as
+The two loss functions introduced so far are the most common loss functions for regression tasks, where the network provides a continuous output.
+For tasks, where each neuron outputs a probability, for example in classification problems, a great choice is the \emph{cross-entropy} between true label, $\bm{y}_i$ and the network output, $\bm{F}_{\theta}(\bm{x}_i)$ defined as

 where the logarithm is taken element-wise.
-This loss function is also called \emph{negative log likelihood} {negative log likelihood|see{cross-entropy}}.
+This loss function is also called \emph{negative log-likelihood} {negative log-likelihood|see{cross-entropy}}.
 It is here written for outputs that lie between 0 and 1, as is the case when the activation function of the last layer of the network is sigmoid $\sigma(z)=1/(1+e^{-z})$.
-(The cross-entropy is preferably combined with sigmoid activation in the last layer.)

-Of these loss functions the cross entropy is probably the least intuitive one.
-We want to understand what it means and gain some intuition about it.
+Before continuing with the intricacies of implementing such a gradient descent algorithm for (deep) neural networks, we can try to better understand the loss functions.
+While the L1 and L2 loss are obvious measures, the choice of cross entropy is less intuitive.
 The different cost functions actually differ by the speed of the learning process.
-The learning rate is largely determined by the partial derivatives of the cost function $\partial L/\partial \theta$.
-Slow learning appears when these derivatives become small.
-Let us consider the toy example of a single neuron with sigmoid activation $F(x)=\sigma(wx+b)$ and a single input-output pair $\{x,y\}=\{1,0\}$.
-Then the quadratic cost function has derivatives

-We observe that this derivative gets very small for $\sigma(w+b)\to 1$, because $\sigma'$ gets very small in that limit.
-Therefore, a slowdown of learning appears.
-This slowdown is also observed in more complex neural networks with L2 loss, we considered the simple case here only to be able to say something analytically.
+The learning rate is largely determined by the partial derivatives of the cost function $\partial L/\partial \theta$, see Eq.~\eqref{eq:gradient descent} and slow learning appears when these derivatives become small.
+Let us consider the toy example of a single neuron with sigmoid activation $F(x)=\sigma(wx+b)$.
+Then, the L2 cost function has derivatives $ \partial_w L$ and $\partial_b L$ that are proportional to $\sigma'(w+b)$.
+We observe that these derivatives become very small for $\sigma(w+b)\to 1$, because $\sigma'$ is very small in that limit, leading to a slowdown of learning.
+This slowdown is also observed in more complex neural networks with L2 loss; we considered the simple case here only for analytical simplicity.

 Given this observation, we want to see whether the cross entropy can improve the situation.
 We again compute the derivative of the cost function with respect to the weights for a single term in the sum and a network that is composed of a single sigmoid and a general input-output pair $\{x,y\}$